remix-run/react-router/docs/getting-started/basics.md

 ---
 title: React Router Basics
-order: 1
+order: 2
 ---

-<a name="top"></a>

 React Router is a fully-featured client and server-side routing library for React, a JavaScript library for building user interfaces.
 React Router runs anywhere React runs; on the web, on the server with node.js, and on React Native.

-<a name="create"></a>

-## Create a new React Router app

-If you're just getting started with React, we recommend you follow [the excellent Getting Started guide](https://reactjs.org/docs/getting-started.html) in the official docs.
+If you're just getting started with React generally, we recommend you follow [the excellent Getting Started guide](https://reactjs.org/docs/getting-started.html) in the official docs.
 There is plenty of information there to get you up and running.
 React Router is compatible with React >= 16.8.

-If you're just getting started with React Router, we recommend you read our guide about how to [add React and React Router to your website](add-to-a-website.md) or how to [add React Router to your React Native app](add-to-react-native.md) if you're building something with [React Native](https://facebook.github.io/react-native/).
+If you're just getting started with React Router, we recommend you read the [installation guide](./installation) guide first.
 Once you have React Router installed and running, come back and continue with this guide.

-<a name="intro"></a>

 ## Introduction

 The heart of React Router is the concept of a _route_.
-A route represents a "page" in your app (or a "view" if you're on React Native).
-React Router represents routes internally with URLs, also called "locations".
-React Router lets you declare React elements that it renders when the user visits a route.
+Routes in React Router might a little different than you're used to.
+Let's get some vocabulary figured out to help us understand them better:

+- **URL** - The URL in the address bar.
+A lot of people use the term "url" and "route" interchangeably, but this is not a "route" in React Router, it's just a url.
+- **History Stack** - As the user navigates around, the browser puts entries in the history stack.
+Think about when you click and hold the back button in a browser, you can see the history stack right there.
+- **Location** - When the user visits a URL, this becomes a "location" entry in the history stack.
+The same url can have multiple locations in the stack.
+The user could have clicked "/home", "/messages", and "/home" again: three entries, only two URLs.
+- **URL Segment** - URLs are made up of segments divided by `/`.
+Sometimes you want to match dynamically on specific segments of the url, like getting the user id out of `"/users/123"`.
+- **Path Pattern** - These look like URLs but can have special characters for matching urls to routes, like dynamic params (`"/users/:userId"`) or catchall (`"/docs/\*"`).
+They aren't URLs, they're url path patterns that React Router will match.

+Alright, so what is a route?
+A Route is a React component that conditionally renders its **element** when **URL segments** match the route's **path pattern** as the user navigates to **locations** in the **history stack**.

 A simple web app with two pages, "home" and "about" might look something like this: